 How does the Board decide if a person works in a confidential capacity?

 Many individuals may have an obligation to keep information about their employer's business confidential.
-Only individuals who work in a confidential capacity regarding labour relations and personnel matters are not "employees".
+Only those who work in a confidential capacity regarding labour relations and personnel matters are not employees.
 The Board will assess:

 - the actual job duties that the individual performs,